 Even if you have an IRA, investing in your 401(k) could be a smart move for your nest egg.
 Both workplace 401(k) plans and individual retirement accounts represent important building blocks in your retirement savings.
 Supplementing your workplace retirement account is a great way to boost your retirement savings accounts and put even more of your money to work in tax-advantaged accounts.

 How Much Should I Contribute to My 401(k)?

-This is an important question and the answer can vary based on each individual’s circumstance.
-In 2021 the contribution limit for a 401(k) is $19,500.
-If an individual is over the age of 50, then that person can contribute up to an additional $6,500 per year.
-It is important to note that employer matching contributions don’t count toward this limit, but there is a limit for employee and employer contributions combined: Either 100% of your salary or $57,000 ($63,500 if you’re over 50), whichever is greater.
+This is an important question, and the answer varies based on each individual’s personal financial circumstances.
+In 2022 the contribution limit for a 401(k) is $20,500.
+If you are over the age of 50, then you can contribute up to an additional $6,500 per year.
+It’s important to note that employer matching contributions don’t count toward this limit, but there is a limit for employee and employer contributions combined: Either 100% of your salary or $57,000 ($63,500 if you’re over 50), whichever is greater.

 Should I Max Out My 401(k)?

 Generally, the more you can contribute, the better.
 However, situations arise where you may need to prioritize your cash savings in your emergency fund or save for a different reason, such as for a home down payment or a new car.
 If your employer offers matching, try contributing at least the required amount in order to take full advantage of the match.